Western tanks set for Ukraine as UK questions battle-readiness of Russian rival

 Prime Minister Rishi Sunak said it was the “right decision”, and the move would bolster Ukraine’s “defensive firepower”.

-The US is also expected to send around 30 of its M1 Abrams tanks to the warzone.
+The US confirmed it will send 31 M1 Abrams tanks to the warzone.

 The UK had already become the first Western nation to promise main battle tanks, with around 14 Challenger 2s pledged by Mr Sunak.